Julian22222/PRACTICE/Next_and_NestJS/README_NEXT.md

 //users.js  --> this component will be available using this URL -> localhost:3000/users
 ```

-# Avoid error before pushing Nest.JS and/or Next.JS
+# ⚠️ Avoid error before pushing Nest.JS and/or Next.JS projects to GitHub

 - after you create Next.js project it creates hiden .git folder.
-It causes .git which can cause error when you push the code to GitHub.
+It causes .git ,which can cause error when you push the code to GitHub.
 And if you want to push first time your project it can cause error when you push the code to GitHub.
 Therefore you need to delete hidden .git folder.
+After command - "npx create-next-app my-app-name" ,NEXT JS automatically creates its own .git folder inside your project folder.
+Now you have a .git folder inside .git folder
 - after creating new NEST.JS --> ninja-api folder using NEST CLI - it creates hiden .git folder, it causes .git which can cause error when you push the code to GitHub.
 Your main folder Next_AND_NEST folder has a .git folder.
 After command - "nest new ninja-api" ,NEST CLI automatically creates its own .git folder inside ninja-api folder.
 Now you have a .git folder inside .git folder, this is called nested Git repo, and Git doesn't like it.
 VS Code and GitHub are confused because ninja-api is not part of the main repository remote tracking, ninja-api has no remote link.To solve this error ->
-  - open termimal and navigate to your NEST JS project folder
+  - open termimal and navigate to your NEST JS or/and Next JS project folder
   - type command: ls -a (list all files, including hidden files)
   - rm -rf .git (delete .git folder inside Nest.JS)